When the weather outside won't cooperate, keep the kids entertained with these fun activities

 Posted on Jan 30, 2019 By Cidonie RIchards

-The kids are over the highs of Santa visits and New Year fireworks, they're still crying boredom on the weekends, and it's still a little chilly outside – so what's a parent to do?
-Take the pressure off yourself; we've come up with the best indoor places around town to keep your little angels (a term used lightly) entertained, laughing and still warm.
+Dallas has weather!
+Be it a sweltering Summer, a rainy Spring weekend or a Winter cold snap, sometimes it's just no fun being outside.
+So what's a parent to do?
+Take the pressure off yourself; we've come up with the best indoor places around town to keep your little angels (a term used lightly) entertained.

 Museums, Art and Theatre